Imageomics/data-workshop-AH-2024/README.md

 ## Story of the Workshop

 Last semester/year, Shaggy did a project predicting the sex of butterflies based on images.
 The `Shaggy` folder is his repo; it contains the collection of images that he used, along with a notebook for generating the dataset, a CSV, and a README pointing to the original source (a toy dataset we created for this lesson).
-You want to build on Shaggy's work, so you go to look at his data and fill in a [Dataset Card](https://github.com/Imageomics/internal-guidelines/blob/main/templates/HF_DatasetCard_Template_Imageomics.md?plain=1) with more information (for non-Imageomics members, see the template in the `Files` folder to get a copy of the template as of April 2024).
+You want to build on Shaggy's work, so you go to look at his data and fill in a [Dataset Card](https://imageomics.github.io/Imageomics-guide/wiki-guide/HF_DatasetCard_Template_mkdocs/) with more information (alternatively, see the template in the `Files` folder to get a copy of the template as of April 2024).

 Looking at Shaggy's work, you discover that the notebook _cannot_ be run:
 - the source file is missing,